Youth Protection Primary Contact

 Youth Protection Process

-*Note: Any employee or volunteer who visits for a limited purpose or time and has no direct or unsupervised interaction with a minor is not required to take this training (i.e. a guest speaker or entertainer).
+- Any employee or volunteer who visits for a limited purpose or time and has no direct or unsupervised interaction with a minor is not considered a DI (i.e., a guest speaker or entertainer).

-Once the DIs have completed their part of the DocuSign application, the YP provides the Office of Human Resources (OHR) with a list of Designated Individuals for the required background checks.
+Once the DIs have completed their part of the DocuSign application, the YP provides the Office of Human Resources (OHR) with a list of DIs for the required background checks.
 OHR conducts background checks through a third party, Applicant Insight.

 The YP will monitor Canvas for completion of the Youth Protection Training Quiz at 100%.
 This course can be accessed from the email sent in Step 3.
-Canvas issues a certificate of completion for each Designated Individual after receiving a passing grade on the exam, which can be printed and provided to the Program Director.
+Canvas issues a certificate of completion for each DI after receiving a passing grade on the exam, which can be printed and provided to the Program Director.